Set It and Forget It: Crockpot Dog Food Recipes Worth Bookmarking

 Golden anti-inflammatory stew your pup will actually want to eat.

-This healthy crockpot dog food recipe combines shredded chicken, sweet potatoes, and carrots in a golden broth.
-You’ll toss everything into your slow cooker before work.
-When you get home, your kitchen smells amazing and dinner’s ready for both of you.
+Looking for a healthy crockpot dog food recipe?
+This one is packed full of shredded chicken, sweet potatoes and carrots in a golden broth.
+It’s easy to toss in your slow cooker before work and when you get home your kitchen smells amazing and dinner is ready!

-It delivers omega-3s from flaxseed SO YOU CAN support joint health WHICH MEANS fewer stiff mornings and more tail wags.
-The turmeric absorbs better with healthy fats, making this one of the smartest easy crockpot dog food recipes you can make.
-If your dog needs specific dietary support, check out options for specialized homemade meals.
+It delivers omega-3s from flaxseed, SO YOU CAN support joint health and fewer stiff mornings.
+OR MORE tail wags!
+Plus, turmeric is absorbed better with healthy fats.
+THIS IS ONE of the easiest crockpot dog food recipes you can make.
+If your dog needs a specialized diet, check out homemade meals to support their health.

-Pro tip:Add a pinch of black pepper to boost turmeric absorption by 2,000%.
+Pro tip:Add a pinch of black pepper to increase the absorption of turmeric by 2,000 percent, for instance.
 Freeze portions in silicone muffin tins for grab-and-go meals all month.

 Makes